ivanresearch/nmsu_ijcai_2020/ReadMe.txt

 This is the code repository for paper 7636 that we submitted to IJCAI 2020.
 The paper title is "A new attention mechanism to classify multivariate time series".

-Due to the limited space of the GitHub repository, we only put the processed data of two datasets here.
+Due to the limited space of the GitHub repository, we only put the processed data of five datasets here.
 The processed data of the other datasets can be downloaded from google drive link: https://drive.google.com/open?id=1eMLQIjDCvMIBs_BHDZAmb37MnlywxgyT.

 There are 14 datasets used in this paper.
 Each dataset contains two files: train.txt and test.txt.